History of Chinese Americans in Chicago

 The Chicago metropolitan area has an ethnic Chinese population.
-As of 2010, there are 43,228 Chinese Americans who live in Chicago, 1.6% of the city's population.
+While historically small in comparison to populations on the coasts, the community is rapidly expanding.
+As of 2023, there are 78,547 Chinese Americans who live in Chicago, comprising 2.9% of the city's population, along with over 150,000 Chinese in the greater Chicago area - making Chicago's Chinese community the 8th largest among US metropolitan areas.
 This population includes native-born Chinese as well as immigrants from Mainland China, Taiwan, Hong Kong and Southeast Asia, and also racially mixed Chinese.